 What Are the Effects of Lack of Sleep?

 Lack of sleep can have severe effects on your health, so if you are having sleep problems, talk to our dedicated sleep team at Koala® Center For Sleep & TMJ Disorders.
 We accept new patients.
 For more information call us today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents: